-Wait for your visa to arrive/be ready for collection and congratulate yourself on saving ££s by taking the DIY option.
+Wait for your travel visa for China to arrive/be ready for collection and congratulate yourself on saving ££s by taking the DIY option.

-Now that your China travel visa is sorted, why not browse our China destination information too.
-China is wonderful, but very different, so it’s good to be prepared!
+Now that your travel visa for China is sorted, why not check out some China posts for inspiration.
+It’s good to be prepared!

-Don’t forget to check out our unmissable 35 tips for your trip to China.
+- Our unmissable 35 tips for your trip to China

 - The only way to visit the Great Wall of China